-- Interviews will normally be held by a panel comprising of a minimum of two people, except in the case of final stage 'safeguarding interviews' which are normally held one-to-one.
+- Interviews will normally be held by a panel comprising of a minimum of two people, except in the case of final stage 'safeguarding interviews' which are normally held oneto-one.
 Interviewers should encourage candidates to be at ease during the interview, allowing them to give a fair and accurate impression of themselves. - Before job offers are made, all successful applicants will be interviewed regarding their suitability to work with children (the 'safeguarding interview').
 This may happen at the first stage of the interview process or later in the process, depending on the role applied for. - A semi-structured interview should be used to reduce the risk of bias and to allow for a consistent candidate experience.
 Interview questions will be agreed by the interviewer(s) in advance and will be developed from the current job description for the post and desired competencies.
 The same interview format and questions should be used for all candidates where possible. - Every effort should be made by all interviewers to take concise, accurate and impartial notes to ensure a transparent and clear basis for decision making.
+These must be given
-These must be given to the HR team after the interview process has concluded and will be kept for 12 months before being confidentially destroyed.

-- We recognise that an interview is a two-way process and, wherever possible, candidates will be given the opportunity to view the areas within which they would work.
+- to the HR team after the interview process has concluded and will be kept for 12 months before being confidentially destroyed. - We recognise that an interview is a two-way process and, wherever possible, candidates will be given the opportunity to view the areas within which they would work.
 We encourage candidates to ask questions about the College and the role for which they are applying to help them develop a good sense of whether they would like to work with us. - Where selection tools other than interviews are used, these selection tools will assess job relevant criteria and should be chosen on the basis of their ability to predict performance.
 In choosing such selection tools consideration will be given to potential adverse impact on protected groups. - Those involved in the selection process are encouraged to question and challenge hiring decisions with one another, and are expected to take ample time for decision making.
 This approach aims to reduce potential bias and ensure that fully considered hiring decisions are made. - All interviewed candidates will be notified of the outcome of the selection process as soon as reasonably possible.
-Feedback will also be offered. - In line with Keeping Children Safe in Education (2022) the College is required to seek references in advance of interview for applicants for roles which work closely with pupils (for example teaching and pastoral roles).
-Where this is required, candidates will be made aware during the application process. - In line with Keeping Children Safe in Education (2022), the College will carry out an online search as part of its due diligence on candidates.
-This helps the College identify any incidents or issues that have happened, and are publicly available online, which the College might want to explore with the applicant at interview. - Members of the recruitment panels will have been trained in relevant 'Safer Recruitment' practices for schools. - All interviewees are expected to present their identity documents in person to their interviewer (see Appendix Two), so their identity can be verified.
+Feedback will also be offered. - Keeping Children Safe in Education states that schools should take up references before interview if possible.
+The College seeks references in advance of interview for applicants for roles which involve working closely with pupils (for example our teaching and pastoral roles).
+Where this is required, candidates will be made aware during the application process.
+The College also makes a significant number of appointments into roles which do not involve working closely with pupils.
+For these roles the College will always take up references before employment can commence, but will not ordinarily seek references before interview. - In line with Keeping Children Safe in Education, the College will carry out an online search as part of its due diligence on candidates.
+This helps the College identify any incidents or issues that have happened, and are publicly available online, which the College might want to explore with the applicant at interview. - Members of the recruitment panels will have been trained in relevant 'Safer Recruitment' practices for schools.

+• All interviewees are expected to present their identity documents in person to their interviewer (see Appendix Two), so their identity can be verified.